Exemption From Paying Court Fees

 Financial hardship exemption

 An individual is exempt from paying a court fee which otherwise is payable in a proceeding if, in the opinion of a Judicial Registrar or an authorised officer, payment of that fee at that time would cause the person financial hardship.
 In deciding this, the Judicial Registrar or authorised officer is required to consider the individual’s income, day-to-day living expenses, liabilities and assets.

 A financial hardship exemption is only available to an individual and, even if an earlier fee has been exempted, must be considered afresh on each occasion a fee is payable in any proceeding.

-An individual seeking an exemption on the basis of financial hardship must complete an Application for Exemption from Paying Court Fees – Financial Hardship (available for download from this page or on request from each District Registry).
+An individual seeking an exemption on the basis of financial hardship must complete an Application form for Exemption from Paying Court Fees – Financial Hardship.

 A decision of a Judicial Registrar or authorised officer not to exempt an individual from paying a fee on the grounds of financial hardship, which must be given with reasons in writing, is reviewable by the Administrative Appeals Tribunal.